Latest Analysis

 Feb 27, 2026

-Massachusetts tests whether markets can solve grid constraints faster and cheaper than building out the copper
+Issue 04: National Grid's DER marketplace in Massachusetts tests whether markets can solve grid constraints

 National Grid's new DER marketplace in Massachusetts is testing a fundamental question: can distributed energy resources solve grid bottlenecks more cheaply than traditional infrastructure—and can markets coordinate them efficiently enough to matter?